Around France

 Outside Uzes

-Oh that I had heeded his advice.
+Oh, that I had heeded his advice.
 The next section of the road was a killer.
-The lanes of the trail were piled with sand and the route was mostly uphill.
-After a few minutes trying to plow through the sand, I resorted to pushing the bike.
+The trail lanes were piled with sand, and the route was mostly uphill.
+After a few minutes of trying to plow through the sand, I resorted to pushing the bike.

-One reason I went on this excursion was to find a quaint town with a memorable cafe where I could have lunch.
-Walking the bike through St-Medlers, I saw no restaurants, cafes or sundry shops.
-In fact, the place was rather deserted.
+I went on this excursion to find a quaint town with a memorable cafe where I could have lunch.
+Walking the bike through St-Medlers, I saw no restaurants, cafes, or sundry shops.
+In fact, the place was relatively deserted.

 Civilization